mylocalapp-de/MyLocalApp/README.md

   - Both local (anonymous) and logged-in users can edit their display name and preferences.
   - User account management with Supabase integration
   - Preference-based content personalization
+- **Offline Mode:** Save essential data (articles, filters) for viewing when internet connectivity is unavailable.
+Manage offline data and status via the Profile screen.

 ## Authentication System